openvinotoolkit/openvino/docs/model_server/README.md

 ### REST

-OpenVINO&trade; Model Server RESTful API follows the documentation from [tensorflow serving rest api](https://www.tensorflow.org/tfx/serving/api_rest).
+OpenVINO&trade; Model Server RESTful API follows the documentation from the [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest).

 Both row and column format of the requests are implemented.

-**Note:** Just like with gRPC, only the implementations for `Predict`, `GetModelMetadata` and `GetModelStatus` function calls are currently available.
+> **NOTE**: Just like with gRPC, only the implementations for `Predict`, `GetModelMetadata`, and `GetModelStatus` function calls are currently available.

 Only the numerical data types are supported.

 Review the exemplary clients below to find out more how to connect and run inference requests.

-REST API is recommended when the primary goal is in reducing the number of client side python dependencies and simpler application code.
+REST API is recommended when the primary goal is in reducing the number of client side Python dependencies and simpler application code.

 ## Known Limitations

-* Currently, `Predict`, `GetModelMetadata` and `GetModelStatus` calls are implemented using Tensorflow Serving API.
+* Currently, `Predict`, `GetModelMetadata`, and `GetModelStatus` calls are implemented using the Tensorflow Serving API.
-* `Classify`, `Regress` and `MultiInference` are not included.
+* `Classify`, `Regress`, and `MultiInference` are not included.
-* Output_filter is not effective in the Predict call.
+* `Output_filter` is not effective in the `Predict` call.
 All outputs defined in the model are returned to the clients.

 ## OpenVINO Model Server Contribution Policy

 * All contributed code must be compatible with the [Apache 2](https://www.apache.org/licenses/LICENSE-2.0) license.

-* All changes needs to have pass linter, unit and functional tests.
+* All changes have to pass linter, unit, and functional tests.

 * All new features need to be covered by tests.